 Around the corners the i3 steering is precise and gives you an excellent sense of vehicle placement.
 Like so many electronic power steering (EPS) systems the feedback is devoid of a real sense of what is happening on the rubber side but it is considerably better then the EPS on the F30 3 series.
 The ratio is incredibly direct for fast lane changes and a 33 foot turning diameter making for quick illegal u turns.
 For more relaxed suburban driving the steering ratio is too quick and requires attention to your inputs.
 It was all too easy to dart into another lane while talking with your hands or attending to something else in the car.
 The steering boost levels were spot on, if BMW can figure out how to add some feedback this would be the best steering feel BMW has made recently.

 With narrow 155 width tires on 20 inch rims the tires remind you of a bicycle tire more then a car tire.
 With a narrow but long contact patch you're not going rave about the grip, but it is built as an urban car.
-If you're driving in a mega city which the i3 was designed for, you don't grip to sit in traffic.
-When coming from any other BMW that also makes a handy track car it is important to remind yourselves that the i3 was built to be the best urban car, not a track capable sporty daily driver.
+If you're driving in a mega city which the i3 was designed for, you don't need grip to sit in traffic.
+When coming from BMWs that also makes a handy track car it is important to remind yourselves that the i3 was built to be the best urban car, not a track capable sporty daily driver.

 My biggest gripe with the i3 is the exterior, it is ugly.
 It appears that BMW sat down, wrote out all the requirements for a great urban car: compact, great interior space, electric rear wheel drive, innovative materials, etc. and then built a car without considering what it would look like.
 Realizing that it was basically a box on wheels they attempted to disguised it with a two tone paint color and some kinks in the window belt line.
 As a final touch they slapped some kidney grills, that aren't really grills, on the front, put a roundel above that and called it done.
 The design feels like they kept going back to tweak it more and more until it was over done.
 It also smacks of the "Prius effect" or "conspicuous conservation" (Smug alert for South Park fans) where drivers of EVs want everyone to know that they are indeed environmentally conscious.
 Why not make it look like the Concept Active Tourer?
 It has the same general shape and size but looks like a traditional BMW.
 Or as traditional as you can get with a box on wheels.
 I know they were working with a lot of design constraints to make a great urban car, I just thing they could have done better.